-Brazil reported that, aiming to establish a documented standard procedure, it is currently working on a draft of internal rules to outline the administrative practice regarding its notification process.
+40. Brazil reported that it is currently working on a draft of internal rules to outline the administrative practice regarding its notification process.

-Areas for improvement Recommendations [B.2] 33 of the 35 treaties do not contain a provision equivalent to Article 25(1) of the OECD Model Tax Convention as changed by the Action 14 final report, allowing taxpayers to submit a MAP request to the competent authority of either treaty partners.
+Areas for improvement Recommendations [B.2] 32 of the 36 treaties do not contain a provision equivalent to Article 25(1) of the OECD Model Tax Convention (OECD, 2017) as amended by the Action 14 final report (OECD, 2015b), allowing taxpayers to submit a MAP request to the competent authority of either treaty partners.
 For these treaties no documented notification process is in place, which allows the other competent authority concerned to provide its views on the case when the taxpayer's objection raised in the MAP request is considered not to be justified.
 Brazil should without further delay document its notification process and provide in that document rules of procedure on how that process should be applied in practice, including the steps to be followed and the timing of these steps.
-Furthermore, Brazil should apply its notification process for future cases in which its competent authority considered the objection raised in a MAP request not to be justified and when the tax treaty concerned does not contain Article 25(1) of the OECD Model Tax Convention as amended by the Action 14 final report.
+Furthermore, Brazil should apply its notification process for future cases in which its competent authority considered the objection raised in a MAP request not to be justified and when the tax treaty concerned does not contain Article 25(1) of the OECD Model Tax Convention (OECD, 2017) as amended by the Action 14 final report (OECD, 2015b).